 By Air: There is a small regional airport (Hancock County-Bar Harbor Airport) with free bus service to Bar Harbor (available only during the summer).
-An alternate option is to fly into the larger airport in Bangor and rent a car or take a shuttle.
+An alternate option is to fly into the larger airport in Bangor and rent a car or take a bus or taxi.

 How far is Bar Harbor from Acadia National Park?

 One of the great things about this region is how there’s so much to do within easy driving distance.
 Bar Harbor to Acadia National Park (and vice versa) is just a few minutes’ journey.
 You’ll be at the entrance to the park very quickly.

 Things to Do in Acadia National Park and Bar Harbor, Maine